Tangled: Descendants franchise

 In Descendants: School of Secrets, Rapunzel and Eugene have an unnamed daughter (portrayed by Teresa Decher) that appear as a recurring character.
 In the novel The Isle of the Lost, Mother Gothel appear as one of the villains imprisoned in the titular isle, working as a teacher in Dragon Hall, and has a daughter named Ginny.
 In Descendants: Wicked World, appears Rapunzel's daughter, Ruby, although only her hair is seen.
 In the novel Escape from the Isle of the Lost, Eugene appears as the representative of Corona in the National Association of Far Far Away.
 Originally, Rapunzel was going to appear in Descendants: The Rise of Red, as a teenager named Zellie (portrayed by Sam Morelos), however, Rapunzel was eventually deleted from the final film, causing Zellie to be rewritten as a cameo character named Meadow.

 Stage adaptations

 An abridged stage adaptation titled Tangled: The Musical premiered on board the Disney Magic of the Disney Cruise Line in November 2015, featuring three new songs written by Alan Menken and Glenn Slater.

-In February 2024, it was reported that Disney Theatrical Group is developing a new stage adaptation of the film, with a workshop underway.
+In February 2024, it was reported that Disney Theatrical Group was developing a new stage adaptation of the film, with a workshop underway.
+In April 2026, the musical was reported to be moving forward, with Julia Mattison developing the book, Ashley Rodbro attached as director, and an Equity Principal Audition underway.